peterooch/datamining-project-pub/readme.txt

   Neighbor count for K-nearest neighbors algorithms - 5 Cluster count for cluster algorithms - 10

-The relevant commandline to achieve all of the above would be python cli.py -train train.csv -test test.csv -struct Struct.txt -joblib enable -out C:/output -bins 5 -gain 0.2 -leafs 25 -neigbors 5 -clusters 10
+The relevant commandline to achieve all of the above would be: python cli.py -train train.csv -test test.csv -struct Struct.txt -joblib enable -out C:/output -bins 5 -gain 0.2 -leafs 25 -neigbors 5 -clusters 10

 The program will automatically will generate the models, will test them against training data before discretization,